pythonwithalex/mynotes/Linux/Fedora_21_System_Administration.md

 **printing**:

+## Network Config
++ ifconfig still supported
++ NetworkManager is the new utility
++ nmtui is a tui for basic config

 ## Installation

 **kickstart**: Use the /root/anaconda-cfg.ks file to automate your installs by putting in a ks='   ' value at the command line in the boot loader menu